anroco/Course_Project_UCI_HAR_Dataset/CodeBook.md

 The set of variables that were estimated from these signals are; mean(): Mean value and std(): Standard deviation.
 The UCI_HAR_Tidy_Dataset_AVG consists of the following columns:

-1 subject: Each row identifies the subject who performed the activity for each window sample.
+1. subject: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-2 activity: activity name.

-* WALKING
-* WALKING_UPSTAIRS
-* WALKING_DOWNSTAIRS
-* SITTING
-* STANDING
-* LAYING
+2. activity: activity name: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 3. tBodyAcc-mean()-X:
 4. tBodyAcc-mean()-Y:
 5. tBodyAcc-mean()-Z: